 The WTA will reimburse monthly fees for the club Web site, Face Book page and to the Toilet master to the person or persons paying these fees and/or upkeep costs.
 Reimbursements can be made on an annual, monthly or receipts basis received by the WTA Treasure If the Web and Face Book sites are being used for personal or private business uses, fee reimbursements may be waved.
 Fee or upkeep reimbursements should be made in the form of a WTA check.

-Ordinarily event dates or locations will take place as scheduled; however it is impossible to plan for every contingency, so an event may be cancelled, or location and date may be changed due to unforeseen circumstances.
+Ordinarily, event dates or locations will take place as scheduled; however it is impossible to plan for every contingency, so an event may be canceled, or location and date may be changed due to unforeseen circumstances.
 Every effort should be made to get event change information to the membership as soon as possible, using the utahtrials.com web page, facebook/utahtrials, and e-mails.

 9. Entry Fees:

 $25 for WTA members who do not help set sections at the event.

 $20 for WTA adult members who help set sections at the event.